joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

 NOTE: In the above part, "condition is true" refers back to boolean expressions.

-NOTE: Keep below for the for loop exercise instead.
+ASDASDZXV Keep below for the for loop exercise instead? asFASDFXCVxzcv

-EXAMPLE: If we were to solve the summation problem from the beginning of this section, we would have something along the lines of:
+__EXAMPLE:__ If we were to solve the summation problem from the beginning of this section, we would have something along the lines of:
 ```C++
   int i = 0;
   int n = 4; //for test purposes, set upper limit to 4